Cataract patients woken up, made BJP members in Rajkot; Party denies, calls it defamation plot

-AHMEDABAD: A new controversy has sparked in Gujarat over the BJP membership drive, as a viral video shows patients at Rajkot's Ranchoddas Bapu Charitable Trust eye hospital being woken up in the middle of the night and enrolled as BJP members after cataract surgeries.
+AHMEDABAD: A new controversy has erupted in Gujarat over the BJP's membership drive, with a viral video showing patients at Rajkot's Ranchoddas Bapu Charitable Trust eye hospital being woken up in the middle of the night and enrolled as BJP members after cataract surgeries.

 Reports reveal that patients registered at Junagadh's Trimurti Hospital were brought to Rajkot for cataract surgeries on September 16.
 During the night, a person allegedly woke them up, collected OTPs, and enrolled them as BJP members.